-The trends that were noticed include: Grade levels need to continue strengthening their PLC.
+The trends show that grade levels need to continue strengthening their PLC process.
 Grade levels that have a strong collaboration need to review their data to see how much growth students made.
-Utilize student data to inform and adjust instructional needs.
-Teachers also need to develop a true understanding of differentiation of instruction and implement into the learning.
-PD is based on needs of students, teachers and leaders.
-While there are many structures in place and available to support the instructional program and identify needs, some processes are more mature than others.
-Raising student academic achievement using benchmark and Interim assessments, continued work in refining progress monitoring and RTI process are patterns to continue to utilize.
+Administrators, teachers and support staff need to utilize student data to inform and adjust instructional needs.
+Teachers also need to develop a true understanding of deconstructing the standards, differentiation of instruction and implementing the instructional frame work.
+We will continue raising student academic achievement by using benchmark and common formative assessments.
+In addition we will continue to work in refining progress monitoring and MTSS processes.